flutter/website/src/perf/shader.md

 ![A tracing screenshot verifying jank]({{site.url}}/assets/images/docs/perf/render/tracing.png){:width="100%"}

 ## What do we mean by "first run"?

-On Android, "first run" means that the user might see jank the first time opening the app after a fresh installation.
-Subsequent runs should be fine.

 On iOS, "first run" means that the user might see jank when an animation first occurs every time